fyun89/CarSalesApp/ReadMe.md

   - Created new component to handle user actions in detail spec and reorganized each related components.
   - Fixed the issue where bootstrap carousel disappears when the user selected "Other mileage option"
   - Improved the user experience by gracefully redirecting user to product list page if the user selected invalid vehicle.
-  - TODO:
-    - create margin around for "add to favorite" to have some space on left side in case for mobile use
-    - allow clicking image to view the car
-    - more elegant alert (modal)

 Update (Nov 2018)
   - Fixed issue where componentDidMount would cause problems when loading the selection.
 This degraded performance of the app.